citusdata/citus_docs/develop/reference_workarounds.rst

 JOIN a local and a distributed table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This error no longer occurs in the current version of Citus unless the GUC
-`citus.local_table_join_policy` is set to `never`.
-By default, it is `auto`.
-See the reference section for thie GUC for information about its possible
-values.

-When such joins are disabled (by explicitly setting
+Previous versions of Citus were unable to join local and distributed tables,
+but it's now possible, starting with Citus version 10.
+Note that if
-`citus.local_table_join_policy` to `never`), attempting to execute a JOIN
+:ref:`local_table_join_policy` is set to ``never``, then attempting to execute
-between a local table "local" and a distributed table "dist" will cause an
+a JOIN between a local table "local" and a distributed table "dist" will cause
-error:
+an error:

 .. code-block:: sql